htwangtw/nbackexpsampling/README.md

     ├── instructions       <- Instructions .txt files.
     ├── data               <- Data generated from the task.
 Read-only.
     ├── parameters         <- Trial generation specification files.
+    ├── references         <- Supplemental details of the paradigmn.
     ├── src                <- Source code for use in this project.
     └── stimuli            <- stimulus photos and experience sampling questions

 ## Dependency
 The current version was tested on:
-Python 2.7.15
+Python 3.7.5
-Psychopy 1.85.6
+Psychopy 2020.2.4post1

 ## Running the task
-Execute run.py
+Execute run.py through commend line:
+`python run.py`

+# Modifying the length of the experiment
+Currently the experiment length, probe number, condition order are set through files in `parameters` and module `datastructure`.
+The content of `parameters/ConditionsSpecifications_ES.csv` determine the condition switching structure.
+The current file populate a design of two blocks, starting with a zero-back block, and two type of go trials.
+Please see `example_trial_generator.py` for details related to the module `datastructure`.

 ## Modifying experience sampling questions
 Change the questions/scales/lable in `stimuli/ES_questions.csv`.
 Please leave the headers untouch.

 ## Modifying instructions
 '#' is used as page breaker.
 The text in between curly breackates {} changes in the experiment.
 Please do not modify the text inside the breakets.

 ## Modifying MRI related setting